Questions with stars (*) next to them are questions that I get asked a lot. No star means I don't get that question but do find appropriate. Or funny.

 * What is your favorite kind of race?

-I like smooth singletrack trails and fire roads.
+I like smooth (non-technical) singletrack trails and fire roads.
 I'm quite fond of races held on this kind of terrain, even though they can have a tremendous amount of elevation change.
 I also enjoy rocky technical trails, but not very long races on these trails.
-For someone who runs ultras, I have an unusual affinity for big city marathons - I've run two (if you count Philadelphia and Las Vegas - 4, but IMHO, Chicago and NYC are my "true" big city marathons.)
-Logistically, they're a royal pain in the ass and stupid-expensive but there's something about them that I really enjoy.
-However, all of my absolute favorite races have been trail ultras..
+For someone who runs ultras, I used to have an unusual affinity for big city marathons - I've run two (if you count, MCM, Philadelphia and Las Vegas - 5, but IMHO, Chicago and NYC are my "true" big city marathons.)
+Logistically, they're a royal pain in the ass and stupid-expensive but there's something about them that I used to really enjoy.
+Not anymore.
+I think the hassle has worn me down.
+However, all of my absolute favorite races have been trail ultras.

 What else do you do?

-I am also a java developer.
-Every now and then a post comes through this blog about a java development topic.
+Because of my job, every now and then a post comes through this blog about a software engineering topic.

 * What do you think of Dean Karnazes, author of Ultramarathon Man?